lun-4/llamabench/README.md

 # actually run the bench
+# set MAXTHREADS to amount of threads in yr system
+# llamabench will rebuild llama.cpp using make to provide isolation
 env MAXTHREADS=12 MAKEFLAGS=-j8 LLAMACPP=/path/to/directory/llama.cpp MODEL=/path/to/model/file/Meta-Llama-3-8B-Instruct-Q4_K_M.gguf python3 ./bench.py

 # a lot of data is spit out to stdout/stderr, capture everything to a file